Exploring 20 unique mint varieties

 lime mint plant

-Lime mint also has a slightly more compact growth habit with smaller, bronze-green leaves.
+Lime mint also has a slightly more compact growth habit with smaller, light green leaves.
 It belongs to the Eau de Cologne mint group, which features distinctive flavours that come from a high content of citrus-scented essential oils, particularly linalool and limonene.

 Flowers: Soft purple